 Larry continued the physical therapy and injections until 2003 when he read about a procedure called SI joint debridement and denervation.
 He decided to have that procedure done and did feel some relief from his pain, but still experienced the original deep pain in his SI joint.
 In 2004, he went back for a repeat debridement and denervation with no successful relief at all.

 Then in 2005 he read about a procedure for fixation of the SI joints with screws.
-He decided to have that surgery.
+He decided to have that surgery by a surgeon at another facility.
 Looking back, Larry recalls the day the SI joint screws were placed on both sides, he knew that something didn't feel right.
 His left SI joint continued to be painful after the surgery, with no relief, and his right side didn't bother him but it never did in the first place.
 Larry's physical therapist strongly urged him to return to the physician that performed the screw placements.

 In 2007 Larry returned to his physician who said there was nothing wrong with the screws and that the pain he was feeling was coming from the pedicle screws and rods from a prior surgery in 2000.
 He offered to remove the pedicle screws and rods from L4-S1 and Larry accepted the offer and had that surgery in 2007.
 Larry felt some relief in his back, but the SI pain was persistent.